 The District is fortunate in that the composition of the student body is balanced, including 5% African-American and 35 % Hispanic.
 Religious, ethnic, and minority groups are representative of national averages.
 The Kennett Consolidated School District is committed to a high quality educational program and continues to seek improvements in all areas of instruction.

 Faculty for the operation of the District is provided by a certified staff of classroom teachers, guidance counselors, reading specialists, librarians, nurses, special teachers, and psychologists.
 There are six principals, three assistant high school principals, and two assistant middle school principals.
-Working closely with the Superintendent are the Director of Business Administration, Director of Human Resources, Director of Construction and Facilities, a Director of Special Education, and Supervisors of Curriculum.
+Working closely with the Superintendent are the Assistant Superintendent for Administrative Services, Assistant to the Superintendent for Business Services, Director of Facilities, Director of Special Education, and Supervisors of Curriculum.